U.S. News Rankings

 Campus Info & Services

-Touro College offers a number of student services including nonremedial tutoring and placement service.
+Touro College offers a number of student services including nonremedial tutoring, placement service, and health insurance.
 Touro College also offers campus safety and security services like 24-hour foot and vehicle patrols, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Alcohol is not permitted for students of legal age at Touro College.

 |Students who have cars on campus||N/A|